"The Bures Fire Engine at

 are too comply with modern road regulations)

-Today cover for the village emanates from Sudbury (24hr staffed), Nayland
+Today cover for the village emanates from Sudbury (part time), Nayland

 (part time) and backed up by the Colchester (24hr staffed) Essex Fire